List of Six Feet Under characters: Anthony and Durrell Charles-Fisher

 Anthony Charles-Fisher, played by C. J. Sanders, is David and Keith's adopted 8-year-old son.
 The couple meet young Anthony at an "adoption picnic" where David feels an instant bond with the boy.
-After Mary, David and Keith's surrogate mother announces her pregnancy, the plans to adopt Anthony slowly fade away.
+After Mary, David and Keith's surrogate, announces her pregnancy, the plans to adopt Anthony slowly fade away.
 However, after Mary gets her period, Keith and David try to adopt Anthony, at which time they learn he also has an older brother.
 In the last scenes of the last episode, Anthony is shown as an adult attending his aunt Claire's wedding in the company of a male companion.

 Durrell Charles-Fisher, played by Kendré Berry, is David and Keith's adopted 11-year-old son.
 At first when going back to adopt younger brother Anthony, David and Keith do not realize they will be adopting his older brother also.
 After two weeks of Durrell testing the waters and Keith's patience, Keith believes it is time for the brothers to go.
 David then sticks up for the boys in front of Keith and the social worker, and the adoption becomes permanent.
 Slowly, Durrell becomes comfortable in his surroundings after David and Keith set some boundaries and show Durrell some support and nurturing.
 At age 11, Durrell expresses interest in becoming a fireman.
 However, in the last scenes of the last episode, he is shown spending time with his father David in the prep room.
 He most likely inherits the operation of Fisher and Sons Funeral Home after David's retirement, as he is shown conducting Ruth Fisher's funeral in the final minutes of the series.
 Durrell becomes involved with a woman and has three children with her: Matthew, Keith Jr., and Katie.